freerange/site/soups/blog/project-credit-union-update.snip.markdown

 We're also more convinced that even if we did start a credit union, it wouldn't actually give us what we want i.e. proper _current accounts_ with their own unique BACS-style sort-code and account number.
 Although the [Credit Union Expansion Programme][CUEP] _may_ make something like this possible, it's very unclear what will be possible and when it might be available.

 It's become apparent that the _standard_ business model for a credit union is to cover costs by lending money and charging interest.
-This isn't something we'd hoped to avoid getting into and, although there doesn't seem to be anything stopping us from setting up a credit union with a different business model, we worry that we'd be fighting an uphill battle with the [FCA][] et al and it would make any timescales involved even longer.
+This is something we'd hoped to avoid getting into and, although there doesn't seem to be anything stopping us from setting up a credit union with a different business model, we worry that we'd be fighting an uphill battle with the [FCA][] et al and it would make any timescales involved even longer.

 Despite all of these negative points, it would've been nice to create a credit union purely because the democratic, transparent and cooperative nature of them seems to closely match the way we aim to run [our own company][GFR].